ricardol96/Folder-Synchronisation/README.md

 # Folder-Synchronisation
+If you don't have pytest installed simply install it using pip install pytest

 To use this program simply run the run_sync_folder.bat if using Windows or run run_sync_folder.sh if using Linux The launcher will prompt you to input the following arguments: